Bribery & Ethics

 • the services involve Partners obtaining official documents, permits, passes, visas, permissions or agreement from public officials or agencies; or there are any reasons to suspect that the risk of corruption or bribery is higher than normal.

-In addition to the High-Risk Countries if an individual has any specific reason to suspect a risk of bribery in any country outside of those listed in the High-Risk Country table, caution is advised, and any transaction should be discussed with the Finance Director prior to agreements being made or transactions being entered into.
-The Finance Director will advise on the level of due diligence required and the form of any anti-bribery clauses required in relation to an agreement or contract.
+In addition to the High-Risk Countries if an individual has any specific reason to suspect a risk of bribery in any country outside of those listed in the High-Risk Country table, caution is advised, and any transaction should be discussed with the Group Commercial Compliance Manager prior to agreements being made or transactions being entered into.
+The Group Commercial Compliance Manager will advise on the level of due diligence required and the form of any anti-bribery clauses required in relation to an agreement or contract.
 Any due diligence must be completed before:

 • the partnership undertakes any activities.

-If the negotiating Manager in Ipeco and the Finance Director cannot agree on whether due diligence is required or the required level or content of the due diligence to be undertaken cannot be agreed upon, then the matter must be referred for determination to the Board for final scrutiny.
+If the negotiating Manager in Ipeco and the Group Commercial Compliance Manager cannot agree on whether due diligence is required or the required level or content of the due diligence to be undertaken cannot be agreed upon, then the matter must be referred for determination to the Board for final scrutiny.

 12.Public officials